 Aging populations and shortages of labor in cognitive as well as manual occupations pose challenges in many OECD countries.
-Using administrative register data for Sweden and observations at the work-task level, this paper offers a comparative analysis of wage earnings, focusing on the disparity between native-born workers and immigrants with a refugee background.
+Using administrative register data for Sweden and observations at the work-task level, this article offers a comparative analysis of wage earnings, focusing on the disparity between native-born workers and immigrants with a refugee background.
 The empirical wage earnings analysis employs the unconditional quantile regression method in conjunction with the Oaxaca-Blinder decomposition approach.

-The study unveils surprising results that have not been previously documented in existing research.
-Our key finding suggests that up to the 80th percentile, refugees have higher wage earnings than their native peers.
-This result is particularly pronounced for female refugee immigrants who have significantly higher wage earnings than native-born women with similar characteristics.
-The unconditional quantile partial effect peaks in the lower tails and subsequently decreases monotonically.
-However, it continues to maintain positive values up to the 80th percentile of the wage earnings distribution.
-The regression analysis also reveals a striking resemblance in the relative wage earnings distribution across various refugee groups, suggesting that factors such as cultural differences and the duration of their stay in the host country do not significantly impact their earnings.
+The study unveils results that have not been previously documented.
+Our key finding suggests that immigrants earn a wage premium at the lower and middle part of the wage distribution a couple of decades after being granted asylum than comparable Swedes with similar job tasks.
+The unconditional quantile partial effect continues to be positive above the median and up to almost the 70th quantile of the wage earnings distribution.
+Female refugees contribute significantly to this result.
+The regression analysis also reveals a striking resemblance in the relative wage earnings distribution across various refugee groups, suggesting that factors such as cultural differences and the duration of their stay in the host country do not have a major impact on the wage premium.

-This task-based study contributes to the lively debates among migration researchers and the general public by shedding more light on refugees' relative labor market performance.
+Our task-based study contributes to the lively debates among migration researchers and the general public by shedding more light on refugees' relative labor market performance.
 We study individuals several decades after being granted asylum in a country that, relative to its size, hosts a large share of refugee immigrants.
-To do so, we apply almost unique administrative data and use a regression technique that captures the entire wage earnings distribution instead of just the conditional mean.
+To do so, we apply very rare administrative data and use a quantile regression technique that captures the entire wage earnings distribution instead of solely the conditional mean.
 Further research is expected to provide even deeper insights into the factors explaining the competitiveness of workers with a refugee background.